Fine Crochet - Materials You'll Need and How to Wash, Starch and Block Your Fancy Work

 Materials You'll Need for Crocheting Fine and Fancy Items

 If you love the look of fine crochet and desire to try your hand at it, rest assured, it's relatively easy to get started.
-All you need is a hook and crochet cotton and using these, you came make fine crocheted items.
+All you need is a metal hook and crochet cotton, and using these two items, you can make fine crocheted items.

 Your choice of crochet materials determines the look of your finished product.
-If you are interested in making fine crocheted edgings, doilies and tablecloths, crocheted runners, valances or curtains, these are made with crochet cotton and a finer hook, because you want a less dense texture, stitches that reside close together, and more of a lacy effect.Yarn and a larger hook aren't usually recommended for fancy work and they are often used to make sturdier items, like afghans and clothing.
+If you are interested in making crocheted edgings, doilies and tablecloths, crocheted runners, valances or curtains, these are best made with crochet cotton and a finer hook, because you want a less dense texture, stitches that reside close together, and more of a lacy effect.Yarn and a larger hook aren't usually recommended for fancy work and they are often used to make sturdier items, like afghans and clothing.

 Steel hooks, size .75-1.25